Promoting British Values at Crawley Green Infants’ School

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Crawley Green Infants’ School these values are reinforced regularly and in the following ways:

 We have a School Eco Council with members from Year One and Year Two, teaching and support staff and the Governing body.
-The Council meets regularly with Mrs J Perrin (teacher with responsibility for Eco,) Mrs. V Collis (adult employed to do Eco-school work with pupils,) and the Deputy Headteacher.
+The Council meets regularly with Mrs. V Collis (adult employed to do Eco-school work with pupil,).
 The aim of the meetings is to seek the children’s views and opinions on a range of school eco issues.
 Sometimes the council members feedback to their class and sometimes they collect class views which they represent at the meeting.
 The Eco council holds an assembly after each meeting to feedback to the school, and the pupils read a summary of the minutes from those meetings.
 Every child on the school Eco council is voted in by their class.

-We also have a school sports committee with members from Year One and Year Two and run by our P.E coordinator (Miss M Hall.)
+We also have a school sports committee with members from Year One and Year Two.
 Every child on the sports committee is voted in by their class.
 The committee gather ideas for sports events from their class members, help plan sports week and other sports activities/event in school.
 They then inform the school about our participation in sports events and the achievements of pupils’ throughout the school.

 All children are given a democratic vote, when making their choices for their classes school dinner choice day.